Chai Frappuccino

 Chai Frappuccino in a cup with whipped cream, ground cinnamon, and star anise as garnish.

-• Chai Crème Frappuccino is a Starbucks frozen drink made by blending ice, whole milk, creme Frappuccino syrup, and chai tea concentrate.
-It’s topped off with whipped cream and ground cinnamon.
-This homemade recipe recreates the drink using similar ingredients.
+Chai Frappuccino is a frozen drink made by blending ice, milk, homemade Frappuccino syrup, and store-bought chai tea concentrate.
+It’s topped off with freshly whipped cream and a dusting of ground cinnamon.

-• This copycat recipe makes a grande (16 ounce) Chai Frappuccino.
-It’s a very easy drink to make and only takes a few seconds in a blender.
+• A very easy drink to make at home, it only takes a few seconds in a blender.
 Even the whipped cream is quick and easy to make using a handheld milk frother.

 Ingredient Notes